bogste/bogste.ro/content/posts/evolution-to-cloudops-engineering-resilience.md

 ---
 {{<figure src="/posts/images/sunrise-938998_1280.jpg" caption="Photo by [Freesally @ Pixbay](https://pixabay.com/photos/sunrise-stonehenge-ancient-sky-938998/)" link="/posts/hello-w0rld/#content">}}

-In today's interconnected online infrastructure space, things move at a fast pace.
-While the Cloud is nothing new, recent outcomes in the Artificial Intelligence field have only increased the need for businesses to adapt and deliver on outcomes.
+In today's interconnected online infrastructure space, things move at an almost incredible fast pace.
+While the Cloud is nothing new today, recent outcomes in the Artificial Intelligence field have only increased the need for businesses to adapt and deliver on outcomes.
 This article is aimed at sharing valuable insights on aligning engineering practices with business goals to drive sustained success and innovation in a competitive market.

-Continue on to explore the transformative journey towards Cloud Operations, delving beyond the traditional borders of Release Management.
+Continue to explore the transformative journey towards Cloud Operations, delving beyond the traditional borders of Release Management.

 <!--more-->

-In this piece, we will try to cover a few reasons on why *Cloud Operations Engineering* (a.k.a.
-Cloud Ops) must be a key part of any *Cloud Management Strategy*, and the reasons why it brings engineering resilience for any modern Internet-facing business that intends to leverage the power of *cloud computing*.
+Through this research article, we will try to cover a few reasons on why *Cloud Operations Engineering* (a.k.a.
+"Cloud Ops") must be a key part of any *Cloud Management Strategy*, and the reasons why it brings engineering resilience for any modern Internet-facing business that intends to leverage the power of *cloud computing*.
 We will look at how it acts as a catalyst for advanced engineering methodologies and business transformation efforts.

 Before we begin, it's important to remember that many companies treat IT Operations like a subordinate category.
 According to reputable industry sources, many businesses spend far too less on critical systems, for which the initial TCO for development ranges in the millions.
 As a result, part of my aim is to build a shared consensus that Operations deserve a first-class consideration.

-## Historical context
+## 1. Historical context

 At the origins of cloud computing, we can find both technological innovations and a few key moments, spanning at least the past couple of decades.
 Moreover, it is worthwhile knowing that there is a short period, in that interval, clearly demarcating a transition from on-premises infrastructure to equivalent (or more advanced) cloud-based platforms and solutions.